Split Croatia The ultimate guide with Old town walking map

 Where to stay in Split Croatia?

-Since AA Dalmatia King size apartment with private pool and terrace is near Split and away from city rush it will be your best choice.
+How far AA Dalmatia King size apartment with private pool and terrace is from Split?
+Just a short cab ride away from city rush and it will be your best starting point for vacation.

 Thank you for reading Split Croatia ultimate guide.